ahmed-ehab-m/inventory-order-api/README.md

 The ERD shows the database schema, illustrating the relationships and constraints between tables.
 <img width="1900" height="966" alt="inventory-order-api-ERD" src="https://github.com/user-attachments/assets/654bdfa3-b8f8-4f30-a262-750de248f540" />

+The following diagrams provide a high-level overview of the application's architecture and database design.

 🖼️ Screenshots & Previews
 -------------------------